lhhorng/squidy/README.md

 ![Target source and its destination](P1.png)

-## Project 2: Two way to implement ETL process on SQL vs Python
+## [Task 2: ETL upsert method on last_active_user] (https://github.com/lhhorng/ETL_upsert_method)
-- Upsert method could be done in 2 ways using SQL and Python
+- Optimize ETL process using SQL and python
-- SQL: help optimize python script by handle upsert method from SQL
+- Transform data in the same destination
+-